Do minor interactions trigger star formation in galaxy pairs?: Abstract

 \section{Abstract}

-We analyze the galaxy pairs in a set of volume limited samples from the SDSS to study the effects of minor interactions on the star formation rate (SFR) and colour of galaxies.
+{We analyze the galaxy pairs in a set of volume limited samples from the SDSS to study the effects of minor interactions on the star formation rate (SFR) and colour of galaxies.
 We carefully design control samples of the isolated galaxies by matching the stellar mass and redshift of the minor pairs.
 The SFR distributions and colour distributions in the minor pairs differ from their controls at $>99\%$ significance level.
 We also simultaneously match the control galaxies in stellar mass, redshift and local density to assess the role of the environment.
 The null hypothesis can be rejected at $>99\%$ confidence level even after matching the environment.
-Our analysis shows that the minor interactions quench galaxies in the present Universe.
-The degree of quenching decreases with the increasing pair separation and plateaus beyond 50 kpc.
+Our analysis shows a quenching in the minor pairs where the degree of quenching decreases with the increasing pair separation and plateaus beyond 50 kpc.
+We also prepare a sample of minor pairs with $H_{\alpha}$ line information.
+We calculate the SFR of these galaxies using the $H_{\alpha}$ line and repeat our analysis.
+We observe a quenching in the $H_{\alpha}$ sample too.
+We find that the majority of the minor pairs are quiescent systems that could be quenched due to minor interactions.
 Combining data from the Galaxy Zoo and Galaxy Zoo2, we find that only $\sim 1\%$ galaxies have a dominant bulge, $4\%-7\%$ galaxies host a bar, and $5\%-10\%$ galaxies show the AGN activity in minor pairs.
-The quenching in minor pairs can not be entirely explained by their environment and the presence of bar, bulge or AGN.
+This indicates that the presence of bulge, bar and AGN activity plays an insignificant role in quenching the galaxies in minor pairs.
 The more massive companion satisfies the criteria for mass quenching in most of the minor pairs.
-We propose that the stripping and starvation likely caused the quenching in the less massive companion at a later stage of evolution.
+We propose that the stripping and starvation likely caused the quenching in the less massive companion at a later stage of evolution. \keywords{methods: statistical -- data analysis -- galaxies: formation -- evolution -- cosmology: large scale structure of the Universe.}}